 Additionally, even though you might find the correct saddle size, each guitar is slightly different, and so and your bone saddle may need adjustments.
 Even fresh from the factory, no two guitars are exactly alike.
 You’ll find subtle differences in neck angle, neck relief, and final set up specs, which result in slightly differing saddle specs once installed.
 Your guitar may have been adjusted for playing style preferences as well.
 The good news is that it’s fairly easy to adjust a saddle – please see our video for tips.
 Most customers report that they spend about 20 minutes to an hour making fine adjustments with the included sandpaper.

 We Can Help

 We provide a large number of bone saddles and likely have one for your steel string acoustic guitar.
-Please visit our Shop section to view the various saddle types.
+Please visit our Guitar Saddle Size Chart to view the various saddle types.
 If you don’t see the correct size for you guitar, please Contact Us and we can let you know whether we have another saddle that might work, or can refer you to another resource.